To send money from Australia to Indonesia, you should use a money transfer service instead of a bank for the best exchange rate and lowest fees.

 - Exchange rate.
 When you send large amounts of money abroad, the exchange rate can significantly impact how much your recipient will get.

 Alternative ways to send money to Indonesia from Australia

 Should you need an alternative to an international money transfer service, here are some of the best options.

 - Bank transfer.
-Sending money with your bank may be easy, but it is typically more expensive, slower, and less flexible than an international money transfer service.
+Convenient but more expensive and generally slower than an international money transfer service.